ycarowr/UnityDesignPatterns/Assets/Creational/Prototype/Readme.md

 "Prototype is a creational design pattern that allows cloning objects, even complex ones, without coupling to their specific classes."

+When to use it:
+1. Use the pattern when your code shouldn’t depend on concrete classes of objects you need to copy.
+2. Use the pattern when you want to reduce the number of subclasses that only differ in the way they initialize their respective objects.

 Notes:
 1. Does it do a deep clone or shallow one?
 In other words, if a demon is holding a pitchfork, does cloning the demon clone the pitchfork too?
-2. Try to use Spawner classes and avoid repeateable code inside each class of each clone
+2. Try to use Spawner classes and avoid repeateable code inside each class of each clone.
-3. Use the same concept for data modeling (static data) combined with Scriptable Objects
+3. Use the same concept for data modeling (static data) combining it with Scriptable Objects, JSON, etc.

-When to use it:

-1. Use the Prototype pattern when your code shouldn’t depend on the concrete classes of objects that you need to copy.
-2. Use the pattern when you want to reduce the number of subclasses that only differ in the way they initialize their respective objects.

 ### Structure

-1. Prototype: The Prototype interface declares the cloning methods.
-In most cases, it’s a single clone method.
+1. Prototype: The Prototype is the interface that declares the cloning method.
 ```
     public interface ICloneable
     {
         ICloneable Clone();
     }
 ```
-2. The Concrete Prototype: it implements the cloning method.
-In addition to copying the original object’s data to the clone, this method may also handle some edge cases of the cloning process related to cloning linked objects, untangling recursive dependencies, etc.
+2. The Concrete Prototype: it implements the cloning method and it has to resolve all the intricacies related to it.
 ```
     public class ConcretePrototype : ICloneable
     {